 Georganna Myers Beachboard, age 81, of Jefferson City, Mo., went to be with her Lord Wednesday, May 15, 2019 at Capital Region Medical Center surrounded by her loving family.

-To send flowers in memory of Georganna M. Beachboard, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Georganna M. Beachboard, please visit our Heartfelt Sympathies Store.

 She was born on December 30, 1937 in Bowling Green, Mo., the only child of William Barnett and Gladys (Straube) Myers.
 She was married on May 21, 1983 in Columbia, Mo. to Miles F. Beachboard.